Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 Step 5.
 Visitor Visa Fingerprinting at Visa Application Center (VAC)

-On the day and time of your appointment for interview, go to the consulate where your interview is scheduled.
+On the day and time of your appointment for an interview, go to the consulate where your interview is scheduled.
 Carry all mandatory and supporting documents and originals.

 Carry the following to your interview: